Homelessness in New York: History

 According to the Coalition for the Homeless, the homeless population of New York rose to an all-time high in 2011.
-A reported 113,552 people slept in the city's emergency shelters last year, including over 40,000 children; marking an 8 percent increase from the previous year and a 37 percent increase from 2002.
+A reported 113,552 people slept in the city's emergency shelters in 2010, including over 40,000 children; marking an 8 percent increase from the previous year, and a 37 percent increase from 2002.
 There was also a rise in the number of families relying on shelters, approximately 29,000.
 That is an increase of 80% from 2002.
 About half of the people who slept in shelter in 2010 returned for housing in 2011.

 In 2004, New York's Department of Homeless Services (DHS) created HomeBase, a network of neighborhood-based services, to help tenants in housing crisis to remain in their communities and avoid entering shelter.
 Tenants can visit HomeBase locations within their neighborhoods to receive services to prevent eviction, assistance obtaining public benefits, emergency rental assistance and more.
 Brooklyn nonprofit CAMBA, Inc operates several HomeBase locations as well as an outfitted "You Can Van," which uses data on pending evictions to travel throughout the borough and offer help.

 According to DHS, 64 percent of those applying for emergency shelter in 2010 were denied.
 Several were denied because they were said to have family who could house them when in actuality this might not have been the case.
 Applicants may have faced overcrowding, unsafe conditions, or may have had relatives unwilling to house them.
 According to Mary Brosnaham, spokeswoman for Coalition for the Homeless, the administration of Mayor Michael Bloomberg employs a deliberate policy of "active deterrence".

 According to the Bowery Mission, "In most cases, multiple factors are involved [in homelessness].
 Common ones include: mental illness, substance abuse, untreated medical issues, traumatic events, violence and abuse, lack of affordable housing and difficulty sustaining employment."